-Late clinical manifestations related to HIVinduced malignancy include Kaposi sarcoma of the skin or respiratory tract and lymphoma presenting as lymphadenopathy, splenomegaly, or focal gastrointestinal disease.
+Late clinical manifestations related to HIV-induced malignancy include Kaposi sarcoma of the skin or respiratory tract and lymphoma presenting as lymphadenopathy, splenomegaly, or focal gastrointestinal disease.

-Without satisfactory antiretroviral therapy, the usual patient with HIV/AIDS experiences a slow, inexorable wasting illness punctuated by periods of feverishness and diarrhea, becoming increasingly anorectic, malnourished, and lethargic.
-Late clinical signs include muscle wasting and weakness, anemia and thrombocytopenia, lymphadenopathy, pulmonary infiltrates, and neurologic abnormalities (such as dementia, peripheral neuropathy, and tremors).
-The median survival of patients with advanced HIV/AIDS (CD4 count <50 cells/mcL) is approximately 12 to 18 months.
+Without satisfactory antiretroviral therapy, the usual patient with HIV/AIDS experiences a slow wasting illness punctuated by periods of feverishness and diarrhea, becoming increasingly anorectic, malnourished, and lethargic.
+Clinical and laboratory features of advanced disease include muscle wasting, weakness, anemia, thrombocytopenia, lymphadenopathy, pulmonary infiltrates, and neurologic complications (e.g., dementia, peripheral neuropathy).
+The median survival of patients with advanced HIV/AIDS (CD4 count <50 cells/mcL) is about 12 to 18 months.
 Patients succumb to complications of uncontrolled infection, malignancy, or critical organ failure (such as uremia or adrenal insufficiency).